Bournemouth residents can enjoy seven miles of golden sand on their doorstep as well as thriving nightlife and great shopping.

-More modern properties are also available for sale.
-Bournemouth has a number of bungalows scattered throughout the town and comfortable 1950s semis can be found in areas such as Ripon Road in Winton.
+Bournemouth also has a number of bungalows scattered throughout the town and comfortable 1950s semis can be found in areas such as Ripon Road in Winton.

 In The Triangle, a centre for the town’s nightlife, more modern flats command high prices.
 Demand is also high for properties with a sea view.
 Contemporary seafront apartments on Owls Road in Boscombe are priced towards the high end of the market.

 What’s for sale?